Warrandyte Historical Society – Who we are?

 The museum devotes a room to gold discovery and its influence on the development of the town.
 The Aboriginal Room contains a history of the Wurundjeri people and their relationship with the area.
 Other rooms are used for special exhibits designed to showcase Warrandyte to residents and visitors.

-Our opening hours are 1.30pm – 4.30pm Saturday and Sunday all year round and entry is free.
-The museum is closed on Extreme and Code Red fire warning days.
+The museum is open on Saturday and Sundays from 1:30pm – 4:30pm.
+The museum is closed on Catastrophic and Extreme fire warning days.
 Other times by appointment phone (03) 9844 4176

 Warrandyte Historical Society Inc.